John T. Winemiller, Ph.D.

-John is an intellectual property attorney and partner at Merchant & Gould's Knoxville office.
+John is an intellectual property attorney and the managing partner of Merchant & Gould's Knoxville office.
 His practice centers on patent, trademark, trade secret, and copyright litigation, but also includes IP licensing issues and trademark, patent, and copyright counseling and prosecution.
 He has represented clients in a broad range of industries, from electrical switches and electronic pet products, to hosiery manufacturers and home builders.
 He has secured favorable trial and pre-trial results and significant settlement wins in disputes in federal courts.
 He also has extensive experience with commercial litigation, alternative dispute resolution, and appeals in state and federal courts.
 His ability to understand and articulate complex concepts in a way that decision-makers can understand helps him to proactively and effectively assist his clients in protecting their intellectual property assets.

 Prior to becoming a lawyer, John received an M.A. and Ph.D. in music history and theory from the University of Chicago, where he taught before joining the faculty of the State University of New York at Stony Brook.
 John's academic research focused on the nexus between the creative process and eighteenth-century conceptions of intellectual property.
 His fascination with the theory of ownership of ideas led him to law school and, ultimately, to Merchant & Gould.
 Before entering private practice, he clerked for federal judges on the Fifth Circuit Court of Appeals and the Eastern District of Tennessee.